Mitsubishi Chariot: Third generation (1997)

 The third and final generation was introduced on October 17, 1997, and was larger and heavier again.
 It was now known in its home market as the Chariot Grandis, after the French grandiose, to emphasise the increase in the car's size and quality as it moved from a ladder frame to monocoque construction, using the company's RISE safety body.
-Mitsubishi discontinued all other straight-4 engines in favour of a single gasoline direct injection version of the 4G64, while introducing a new 2972 cc SOHC 6G72 V6 powerplant, also GDI-equipped.
+Mitsubishi discontinued all other straight-4 engines in favour of a single gasoline direct injection version of the 4G64, while introducing a new 2972 cc DOHC 6G72 V6 powerplant, also GDI-equipped.

 For Europe, there were also available 2.0 4G63 SOHC 16 valve engine, which is well known on the 8th generation Galant.
 The INVECS-II four-speed semi-auto and 5-speed manual transmission were options.
 Four-wheel-drive version was only available with 2.4 GDI and 5-speed manual transmission.
 Rear viscous-limited-slip differential was an option.
 Center differential is also with viscous-coupling-unit.
 Gearbox and transfer box look similar to Lancer Evolution, but still are different.

 For Japanese market, due to the engine size exceeding 2000cc, and the width exceeding 1.7 m, this generation was no longer in compliance with Japanese regulations, and buyers were now liable for additional yearly taxes, which affected sales.
 The 3.0 litre engine also obligated Japanese buyers to pay more annual road tax which was also a consideration affecting purchases.

 This generation was not sold in North America, as the Dodge Caravan and Plymouth Voyager were now sold in regular and extended length vehicles, with the longer models sold as Grand Caravan and Grand Voyager in addition to the Chrysler Town and Country.
 It was marketed as a large minivan as a result.

 The Chariot Grandis was finally superseded by release of the Mitsubishi Grandis on May 14, 2003, although production of the older vehicle continued until the following year for overseas markets.